Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     df.write.mode("overwrite").saveAsTable("SmartMeters")
     ```

 19. Now, you will use the `%sql` magic command to change the language of the next cell to **SQL** from the notebook's default language, Python, then execute a SQL command to aggregate the SmartMeter data by average temperature.
-Paste the following code into **a new cell**, and **run** the cell.
+Paste the following code into **a new cell** and **run** the cell:

     ```sql
     %sql